 METHODS

-A systematic literature examination about the current state-of-the-art on de novo malignancies and immunosuppression weaning both in adult and pediatric OLT recipients was described in the present review.
+A systematic literature examination about de novo malignancies and immunosuppression weaning in adult and pediatric OLT recipients was described in the present review.
 Data from worldwide clinical trials was collected from highly qualified institutions performing OLTs.
 Patient follow-up, immunosuppression discontinuation and incidence of de novo malignancies were reported.
-Likewise, the review assesses the differences in adult and pediatric recipients by describing the adopted immunosuppression regimens, the different type of diagnosed solid and blood malignancy.
+Likewise, the review assesses the differences in adult and pediatric recipients by describing the adopted immunosuppression regimens and the different type of diagnosed solid and blood malignancy.

 RESULTS

 Emerging evidence suggests that the liver is an immunologically privileged organ able to support immunosuppression discontinuation in carefully selected recipients.
 Malignancies are often detected in liver transplant patients undergoing daily immunosuppression regimens.
-Post-transplant lymphoproliferative diseases and skin tumors are the most detected de novo malignancies in pediatric and adults OLT population respectively.
-To date, immunosuppression withdrawal has been achieved in well selected adult and pediatric recipients in up to 40% and 60% respectively.
-In both population, a clear benefit of immunosuppression weaning protocols on de novo malignancies is difficult to ascertain since data have not been specified in most of the clinical experiences.
+Post-transplant lymphoproliferative diseases and skin tumors are the most detected de novo malignancies in the pediatric and adult OLT population, respectively.
+To date, immunosuppression withdrawal has been achieved in up to 40% and 60% of well-selected adult and pediatric recipients, respectively.
+In both populations, a clear benefit of immunosuppression weaning protocols on de novo malignancies is difficult to ascertain because data have not been specified in most of the clinical experiences.

 CONCLUSION

 The selected populations of tolerant pediatric and adult liver transplant recipients greatly benefit from immunosuppression weaning.
-There are still no strong clinical evidence on the usefulness of immunosuppression withdrawal in OLTs recipients on malignancies.
-An interesting focus is represented by the complete reconstitution of the immunological pathways that could help in decreasing the incidence of de novo malignancies and may also help in treating liver transplanted patients suffering from cancer.
+There is still no strong clinical evidence on the usefulness of immunosuppression withdrawal in OLT recipients on malignancies.
+An interesting focus is represented by the complete reconstitution of the immunological pathways that could help in decreasing the incidence of de novo malignancies and may also help in treating liver transplant patients suffering from cancer.

 Key words: Pediatric liver transplant; Immunosuppression weaning; Clinical operational tolerance; Adult liver transplant; Graft rejection; Immune system; De novo malignancies; Immunosuppression minimization; Cancer